limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### HTML Comments

-There were several HTML comments in the source code encoded in `base64`.
+There were a couple of HTML comments in the source code encoded in `base64`.

 ![comments.png](/assets/images/posts/cyberry-walkthrough/cyberry-1.png)